Why do we have temples?

 What happens in temples?

-A wife can be sealed to her husband, and children can be sealed to their parents.
+A husband and wife can be sealed together, and children can be sealed to their parents.
 The sealing makes it possible for families to be together for eternity.
 In the temple, men and women also receive a gift of spiritual blessings called the endowment.
 They can also receive the endowment and be sealed for those who died without making temple covenants.

 What else happens in temples?